FossilBlade/trading-bots-os/nt8/strategies/GreedyRenkoTrader/README.md

 # NT8 Greedy Renko Trader
-This strategy works on Uni Renko Bars and Williams Alligator.
+This strategy works on Uni Renko Bars, Williams Alligator and MACD BB Indicator.

 ## Installation
 - Download the bot zip file to your desktop